Saran-nns/sorn/paper/paper.md

 ## Library Overview:

 `sorn` package heavily depend on Numpy [ @harris2020array] for numerical computations and analysis methods, seaborn and matplotlib [ @barrett2005matplotlib] for visualization.
-The network is defined broadly in three classes; `SORN` object encapsulates all required functions that instantiate network variables like connection weights and thresholds. `Plasticity` inherits objects from `SORN` and implements plasticity rules using `stdp()`, `ip()`, `ss()`, `sp()`and `istdp()` methods . `NetworkState` has functions that evaluates excitatory and inhibitory network at each timestep and finally the `MatrixCollection` objects acts as a memory cache.
-It collects the network states and keep track of the variables as the network evolves during simulation and training.
+The network is defined broadly in three classes; `SORN` object encapsulates all required functions that instantiate network variables like connection weights and thresholds. `Plasticity` inherits objects from `SORN` and implements plasticity rules using `stdp()`, `ip()`, `ss()`, `sp()`and `istdp()` methods . `NetworkState` has mthods that evaluates excitatory and inhibitory network states at each timestep and finally the `MatrixCollection` objects acts as a memory cache.
+It collects the network states and keep track of the variables like weights and thresholds as the network evolves during simulation and training.

 The network can be instantiated, simulated and trained using two classes `Simulator` and `Trainer` which inherit objects from `SORN`.